beardymcjohnface/Snaketool/README.md

 Once installed with pip it will be accessible on command line, in this example as `my_snaketool`.
 Customise this file to add your own commandline options, help message etc.
 If you only have one Snakefile you wish to run then this file will need very little customisation.
+If you're happy only using --input and --output you don't have to do anything!

 The directories `config/` and `workflow/` contain an example Snakemake pipeline that will work with the example launcher.